Skip to main content

 • Digital Twin Registry (DTR) as the main service to store, publish, and search digital twins, and

-• Eclipse Dataspace Connector (EDC) as the central data exchange infrastructure of Catena-X.
+• A Connector as the central data sharing infrastructure of Catena-X.

 Additionally you might make yourself familiar with